When can an appeal be used in civil proceedings?

 Konzultace s právníkem, příprava dovolání

-Are you considering an appeal?
+Are you considering filing an appeal?

-Appeals and grounds of appeal
+Appeal and grounds of appeal

 In particular, a decision terminating the appeal proceedings may be challenged if the contested decision depends on the resolution of a question of substantive or procedural law:

-For an appeal to be admissible, it is sufficient if one of the above conditions is met.
+It is sufficient for the admissibility of an appeal if one of the above conditions is fulfilled.

 The Supreme Court